-ALFA academy (Vapaa akatemia) provides non-formal study programs in fine arts, humanities and science (education, psychology, health, nutrition) and theatre.
+ALFA academy (Vapaa akatemia) provides non-formal study programs in fine arts, humanities and science (education, psychology, health, physical education and nutrition) and theatre.
 Besides exploring the chosen field, the studies aim at strengthening the student’s intellectual capacities, and thus enhancing their possibilities to enter higher education and eventually completing academic degrees.

 The academy students are typically upper secondary school graduates, and they attend ALFA for one school year.
 Most students participate and earn authorized credits in extra-mural university courses.
 ALFA collaborates with Jyväskylä University, Turku University, UEF University of Eastern Finland and LAB University of Applied Sciences.